Boards & Committees

 Oklahoma Plant Science Research Advisory Committee

-Gloria Caddell, Ph.D., University of Central Oklahoma, Edmond Kelly D. Chamberlin, Ph.D., USDA-Agricultural Research Service Richard Nelson, Ph.D., Noble Research Institute, Ardmore
+Gloria Caddell, Ph.D., University of Central Oklahoma, Edmond Kelly D. Chamberlin, Ph.D., USDA-Agricultural Research Service Richard S. Nelson, Ph.D., Oklahoma State University, Ardmore

 Seed Capital Investment Committee